Cipaglucosidase alfa: Legal status

 Cipaglucosidase alfa is available in the UK, since June 2021, under the Early Access to Medicines Scheme.

-On 15 December 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pombiliti, intended for the treatment of glycogen storage disease type II (Pompe disease).
+In December 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pombiliti, intended for the treatment of glycogen storage disease type II (Pompe disease).
 The applicant for this medicinal product is Amicus Therapeutics Europe Limited.
+Cipaglucosidase alfa was approved for medical use in the European Union in March 2023.

 Names

 Cipaglucosidase alfa is the international nonproprietary name (INN).